jiasong18/Ant-Media-Server-Wiki/WebRTC-Callback-Messages.md

-This documentation is for developers who need to error codes and their descriptions for WebRTC communications.
+This documentation is for developers who need to error codes and their descriptions for WebRTC communication.

 ## WebSocket Communications Errors

 ```
 ws://SERVER_NAME:5080/WebRTCAppEE/websocket